newrelic/newrelic-telemetry-sdk-python/docs/advanced.rst

 A :class:`Harvester <newrelic_telemetry_sdk.harvester.Harvester>` flushes a batch and sends data through a client at a fixed harvest interval.

 The :class:`Harvester <newrelic_telemetry_sdk.harvester.Harvester>` class is a :class:`threading.Thread` and has :meth:`start <newrelic_telemetry_sdk.harvester.Harvester.start>` and :meth:`stop <newrelic_telemetry_sdk.harvester.Harvester.stop>` methods.

-The :meth:`record <newrelic_telemetry_sdk.harvester.Harvester.record>` method intentionally has the same signature as a batch's record method.
-For all intents and purposes, the harvester can be treated as a batch that will be periodically flushed and sent to New Relic.

 Example
 ^^^^^^^